Flows#

 Importing Flows#

-You must also set the conflict_resolution parameter which determines how to handle an attempted import of a duplicate flow which already exists in the project.
+You must also set the conflict_resolution parameter, which determines how to handle an attempted import of a duplicate flow that already exists in the project.
 The options for conflict_resolution are listed below:

 • 'skip' – skip this particular flow and move to the next flow to be imported.